 Usages of Busbar:

-- If you are using a Busbar then you can keep one side of the bus bar active when you are performing maintenance to a load side.
+- If you are using a Busbar then you can keep one side of the bar active when you are performing maintenance to a load side.

 - If there is any glitch in the system then you can deactivate that part from the active system.

-The Features of Busbar:
+Feature of Busbar:

 - The conductor you use as a Busbar must have less resistance value.